dedan/report_lr2/present/present_outline.md

 Ideas for Improvement
 ---------------------

+* use more advanced object tracking (e.g.: kallman filter)
 * improve the SIFT-feature computation queue (more detailed in todo.md)
 * multiprocess instead of multithread
 * maybe average over frames